-The school classroom is typically where children with ADHD experience their most serious difficulties.
+The school classroom is typically where children with ADD/ADHD experience their most serious difficulties.

 These wonderful children are frustrated and trapped in a confusing, noisy, boiling pot where they bring down whole classrooms in an effort to alleviate all that pent up energy and anxiety.
 There are inevitable problems with time management, delayed gratification, impulsivity, transition times, and organizational skills.
 Eventually, these problems lead to low self-esteem, frustration, and unhappiness.